Artist

 • Publishing and writer lanes are shown separately where available: publisher $180K-$600K/year; writer $270K-$840K/year.

-• This page is supported by 2 tracked top songs: Natural Blues, Porcelain.
+• 2 top songs anchor this estimate: Natural Blues, Porcelain.

 • Ownership fields include master context, publishing context, catalog-sale status.